What Is An Inert Gas System?

 - If the oxygen content exceeds 8% the alarm goes off and the gas delivery to the deck is halted.

-- Low level in deck seal causes the alarm to go off.
+- A low level in deck seal causes the alarm to go off.
 The blower gets shut down and so does the scrubber tower.

 - An emergency stop also triggers the alarm and the blower, as well as the scrubber tower, is shut down.